DebasishMaji/DebasishMaji/README.md

 - 👯 I’m looking to collaborate on: AI and Blockchain
 - 🤔 I’m looking for help with: next-generation AI innovation
 - 💬 Ask me about: my vision for the future and the impact I want to make
-- 📫 How to reach me: Connect me on Linkedin [Debasish Maji](https://www.linkedin.com/in/debasish-maji-88170a96)
+- 📫 How to reach me: Connect me on Linkedin [Debasish Maji](https://www.linkedin.com/in/debasish-maji-88170a96) Or [Debasish Maji Personal Website]([https://debasishmaji.com/])
 - 😄 Pronouns: ..
-- ⚡ Fun fact: Did you know that I have a secret talent for creating intricate, automated systems not just in code but also in their daily lives?
-From home automation setups that control lights, appliances, and temperature, to custom-built task automation scripts that streamline their work processes, backend developers often apply their problem-solving skills to make their everyday lives more efficient and enjoyable
+- ⚡ Fun fact: In my free time, I enjoy experimenting with AI to automate creative tasks.
+I once trained an AI to generate unique bedtime stories based on prompts from friends and family.
+It was fascinating to see how the AI could weave different themes together, and it turned out to be a big hit at gatherings!